-These consolidated financial statements are presented in Canadian dollars, which is the Company's and its wholly-owned subsidiary companies' functional currency.
-Monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars at the exchange rate in effect at the balance sheet date; non-monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars for any month at the average monthly exchange rate for the prior month.
+These consolidated financial statements are presented in Canadian dollars, which is the functional currency of Route1 Inc. and Route 1 Security Corporation.
+The functional currency of Group Mobile Int'l, LLC is United States dollars.
+Monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars at the exchange rate in effect at the balance sheet date; non-monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars (revenues and expenses denominated in foreign currencies are translated into Canadian dollars for any month at the average monthly exchange rate for the prior month.
 Foreign exchange gains and losses on translation are included in the consolidated statements of comprehensive income in the period in which they occur.